hasankoman/n8n-project/README.md

 # n8n-project

-A comprehensive description of this project is currently unavailable.
-Please update this section with a concise and informative overview of the project's purpose and key features.
+A project built using n8n, a workflow automation tool.
+This project's purpose and key features will be detailed here as development progresses.

 ## Features & Key Functionalities